 Sagittario in a pre-war picture.
 Italian Navy via Wikipedia

 Notable events with these vessels during CRUSADER include the sinking of the German steamers Maritza and Procida on 24 November, who were escorted by Lupo (under the command of the famous Commander Mimbelli) and Cassiopeia, which engaged in a firefight with the far superior Royal Navy Force K but failed to safe their charges from destruction.
-On 11 December Alcione was damaged so severly by torpedoes from HM Submarine Truant off Crete that she had to be beached and was declared a total loss (you can see a picture of Alcione being hit at this link).
-By the time of CRUSADER these units or at least some of them may have received German active sonar.
+On 11 December Alcione was damaged so severly by a torpedo hit from HM Submarine Truant off Crete that she had to be beached and was declared a total loss (you can see a picture of Alcione being hit at this link).
+By the time of CRUSADER the first of these units received German active sonar and German depth throwers.

 Orsa-class Torpedo Boats